 All of that is good.
 The problem with these claims, however, is that you never get fair compensation for your injuries.
 You may get benefits and medical expenses.
 But you are not getting justice.
 Why?
-Because there are real limits on how much you can recover.Who is covered?
-What is the statute of limitations to seek benefits?
+Because there are real limits on how much you can recover.

 Many get burned assuming that the statute of limitations is three years just like a regular tort lawsuit.
 Here are some statute of limitations and other deadlines for comp cases in Maryland:

-Occupational disease claims must provide notice within one year and bring a claim within two years.
-Again, there are some excuses to get around this deadline but few to get around the two year limit.
+- Occupational disease claims must provide notice within one year and bring a claim within two years.
+Again, there are some excuses to get around this deadline but few to get around the two-year limit.

-Death claims have a 30 day notice requirement (one year for occupational diseases).
+- Death claims have a 30-day notice requirement (one year for occupational diseases).
 Claims must be filed in two years.

 To summarize, there are a lot of deadlines.
 The laws change.
 The rules change.
 There are more exceptions that we have not fully explored here.
 Make sure you are talking to a lawyer about these deadlines so you know you have fully complied with these obligations.
-Because when we start talking about statute of limitations, justice goes out the window.
-These deadlines can be very harsh.How is the average weekly wage calculated to determine compensation?
+Because when we start talking about the statute of limitations, justice goes out the window.
+These deadlines can be very harsh.

-The average weekly wage is typically the employee's average wage over the last 13 weeks before the injury occurred.What percentage of my average weekly wage will I get?
+The average weekly wage is typically the employee's average wage over the last 13 weeks before the injury occurred.

 In temporary and total disability cases, the employee will get two-thirds of his average weekly salary not to exceed 100% of the state's average weekly wage.
-In 2014, the cap is $998.00.
+In 2018, the cap is $1,094.
 Other categories of injury have different rates.
-You can find them all here.Can I get additional money if I have suffered a disfigurement?
+You can find them all here.

 Yes.
-You can get additional compensation if you have a disfigurements or other permanent injury.
+You can get additional compensation if you have a disfigurement or other permanent injury.
 But the compensation is very low.
 The maximum award is 156 weeks.

 Maryland is, thankfully, a free choice state.
 Generally speaking, you can see the doctor of your choice for your injuries.
-But you may have to be evaluated by the insurance company's doctor at some point so they can better evaluate your claim.What to Do If You Need a Maryland Attorney for Your Claim
+But you may have to be evaluated by the insurance company's doctor at some point so they can better evaluate your claim.

 If you have suffered an injury on the job or have lost a loved one from an on-the-job injury, call us today at 800-553-8082.
 You can also get a free no-obligation consultation